Federal Reserve policymakers increasingly divided on way ahead, minutes show

 "They contended that the key uncertainties were unlikely to be resolved soon.
 Furthermore, as they did not believe that these uncertainties would derail the expansion, they did not see further policy accommodation as needed at this time."

-Several policymakers noted that statistical models suggested the likelihood of a recession over the medium term had increased in recent months and a number warned that the labor market coming into 2019 may have been less strong than previously thought, pointing to Bureau of Labor Statistics preliminary revisions to payrolls data.
+Several policymakers noted that statistical models suggested the likelihood of a recession over the medium term had increased in recent months and a number warned that the labor market coming into 2019 may have been less strong than previously thought, according to Bureau of Labor Statistics preliminary revisions.

-Policymakers also discussed a solution to recent volatility in U.S. short-term funding markets, the minutes showed.

-At the September meeting policymakers agreed the liquidity crunch meant they would have to soon discuss expanding the Fed's balance sheet but emphasized it "should be clearly distinguished from past large-scale asset purchase programs," something Powell also made clear in his comments on Tuesday.
+The Fed has lowered borrowing costs twice this year after having raised interest rates nine times since 2015 and the minutes tally with projections that accompanied the September statement, which showed discord among policymakers on the path forward.

+Seven of the Fed's 17 policymakers last month indicated they forecast one more rate cut this year.
+Five policymakers did not see any more cuts needed and the other five projected a rate rise by end of 2019.
+Investors overwhelmingly expect another rate cut at the next meeting on Oct.
+29-30.

+Elsewhere in the minutes, policymakers discussed recent volatility in U.S. short-term funding markets.
+Rates in the $2.2 trillion market for repurchase agreements, a key measure of liquidity, spiked to 10% on Sept.
+17 to levels not seen since the height of the global financial crisis in 2008 as demand for overnight cash from companies, banks and other borrowers exceeded supply.

+In order to calm markets, the New York Fed has since been holding daily repo operations to inject extra cash into the system and will do so through Nov.
+4 in order to help maintain the federal funds rate within its current target range.

-Several policymakers also suggested further discussion on establishing a standing repo facility, which would allow firms to borrow cash as needed at a fixed rate.
+Some investors and former Fed officials have been calling on the central bank to deliver a long-term fix, such as creating a standing repo facility, which would allow firms to borrow cash as needed at a fixed rate, or expanding the Fed's balance sheet.

+At the September meeting, participants agreed that any growth in the balance sheet "should be clearly distinguished from past large-scale asset purchase programs" and several suggested further discussion on establishing a standing repo facility.

+Powell said on Tuesday the Fed would "soon announce measures to add to the supply of reserves over time" and emphasized allowing the balance sheet to grow again should not be read as an effort to stimulate the economy, but rather to meet the public's demand for cash and bank demand for reserves.

 The Fed's 'dot plot' divisionshttps://tmsnrt.rs/2AYxgkg